probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 How it is detected
 ^^^^^^^^^^^^^^^^^^

-This check applies only to classification tasks.
+This check applies only to binary classification tasks.

 `skore` counts the occurrences of each class across the train and test sets.
 The check detects an issue when the most frequent class represents more than **80 %** of the